mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 		- some kobolds?

 #### Day 2
-- awaken to Jarun's knocks and the sound of light rain
+- awaken to Jarrin's knocks and the sound of light rain
 - road winds to the west
 - Crooked Falls -- a series of about 10-30 ft waterfalls about a mile long, tributary into the Shrike river
-	- Jarun's heard rumors of bandits hidden in this particular area, blind spots along the road
+	- Jarrin's heard rumors of bandits hidden in this particular area, blind spots along the road
 		- but we do see some blood stains (looks fresh, maybe 8 hours ago) and some hastily dug mounds
 - where did they get canoes?
 	- an old fort where Lady Aldori ran some operations out of a wihle ago, Fort Sorrenco? a little south on the river
-- made camp at a clearing where Jarun usually stops, Jarun set up some tents
+- made camp at a clearing where Jarrin usually stops, Jarrin set up some tents
 - Amiri leaves camp saying she's going to get something fresher
 	- comes back with a wild pig
 - Celestine and Caine foraged some mushrooms